knpuniversity/easyadminbundle/knpu/design-security.md

 normally would: in CSS.
 Create a new file in `web/css`: `custom_backend.css`.
 Add the `.main-header .logo` and make its color a bit darker.

-Simple... but how do we include this on the page... because don't have control over any of these templates yet.
+Simple... but how do we include this on the page... because we don't have control over any of these templates yet.
 Well, like most things... it's configurable: add `assets`, `css` then pass an array with the path: `css/custom_backend.css`.